 M S 860 Fundraising in Museums (Units: 3)

 Strategies for successful incorporation of universal access and universal design principles to museum operations.
-Latest research on new uses for museum collections to improve health and social engagement (museopathy), for visitors and confined populations with Alzheimer's, autism, cancer, sensory loss.
+The latest research on new uses for museum collections to improve health and social engagement (museopathy), for visitors and confined populations with Alzheimer's, autism, cancer, sensory loss.

 M S 870 Museum Audiences, Visitors, and Communities (Units: 3)

 Analysis of museum visitors (visitor studies) and non-visitors (audience research) in the context of museum communities.
 Methodology and applications of visitor/audience research to improve museum operations and exhibitions.

 M S 875 Public Relations and Marketing for Museums (Units: 3)

 Development of and best practices in strategic marketing, earned income operations, and public relations for museums and heritage organizations.